ZivaVatra/ArduLCD/README.md

 You can find this in the "resources" folder, with the name "wiring_schematic".
 You have both a png for general use/printing, and the original .sch file.
 It was done with gschem (http://www.geda-project.org/), and feel free to make improvements.
 The diagram includes a transistor, capacitor and wiring between the backlight and pin 10 for dynamic backlight brightness control.
 This is optional, and can be omitted if you are not interested in that capability.

+-- 22/03/2023

+- Work on SerialVFD.
+I'm using the Noritake VFD datasheet as reference, primarily because all my VFDs are Noritake, and I've had good experience with them.
+- One thing I had to change is the baud rate.
+SerialVFD does not support 57600 baud, so we run 115200 instead.
+- Also included example LCDd.conf file

 -- 19/07/2019

 Decided to make a new version.
 This one uses serialVFD protocol for communication.
 The old "pic-an-lcd" interface is no longer used.